Bioconductor/AnVIL_Admin/docs/index.md

 - _RStudio_ _R_ / _Bioconductor_
   ([image][anvil-rstudio-bioconductor:image],
   [github][anvil-rstudio-bioconductor:github]).
-Use by selecting a 'custom' Notebook Runtime and entering the container image `us.gcr.io/anvil-gcr-public/anvil-rstudio-bioconductor:0.0.10`.
+Use by selecting a 'custom' Notebook Runtime and entering the selecting the RStudio image under `Community Maintained RStudio Environments (Verified Partners)`.
+The image is located at the link `us.gcr.io/anvil-gcr-public/anvil-rstudio-bioconductor:0.0.10`.
 The image has R-4.0.3 and the latest stable release Bioc 3.12.

+  You can also select 'Other Environments' and use our Bioconductor `devel` image.
+  The image has the current Bioconductor `devel` version (3.13) and appropriate R version 4.1.
+The image is located at `us.gcr.io/anvil-gcr-public/anvil-rstudio-bioconductor-devel:3.13.0`

 - [AnVIL][anvil:bioconductor] _R_ package for user- and
   developer-oriented AnVIL-specific functionality.
 Install with: